 During the session, each student is one-on-one with the dog and the volunteer handler.
 The student becomes the teacher as they help the dog understand the story, making reading fun and ultimately helping students to become confident lifelong readers.
 Some students even write letters to the dogs between sessions and enjoy reading these letters to the dog, further developing literacy skills.

 On Monday 4 June 2018, Murphy was inducted into the program during Glenferrie Primary School’s morning assembly.
-Thanks in part to the sponsorship by Good Education Group, Murphy and Fiona will attend the school each week to read with selected Year 2 and 3 students.
+Thanks in part to the sponsorship by Good Education Media, Murphy and Fiona will attend the school each week to read with selected Year 2 and 3 students.

 After practicing his reading with Story Dog, Billy, Hei Long got up on stage during the assembly to confidently read out loud to his classmates, telling them how much he’s enjoying the program.